"The training in presentation skills has been really useful and I feel much more confident talking in front of people"

 - Conduct on-site group visits to industrial collaborators throughout the study programme.
 These visits provide an opportunity to gain insight to research and career pathways at potential employers.

 To help you prepare for the next step in your career, this two-day course, delivered by VOX Coaching, will give you an insight into the assessment criteria used by selection panels and make sure that you are ready to give your best in interview situations.

-The leadership training, run by Fistral Training and Consultancy Ltd takes place in the third year of the programme, and is designed to help you recognise different management styles and explore ideas in effective leadership.
+The one-day leadership training course, run by Skillfluence, takes place in the third year of the programme, and is designed to help you recognise different management styles and explore ideas in effective leadership.

 The LTHE programme introduces the underlying principles and practical methods of effective learning and assessment in higher education, and forms the minimum requirement to teach undergraduates.
 Students may also undertake Stage 2 later on in the PhD programme.

 This two-day course, run by Fistral Training and Consultancy Ltd, provides a comprehensive introduction to the process of managing projects and the tools to assist in planning and tracking progress.

 Part of our training programme is learning how to engage the wider public with science and research.
-This can be achieved through participation at science fairs, in external outreach schemes such as CoachBright or the Brilliant Club, or through social media.
-We successfully piloted our Metabuddies scheme in 2016/17, collaborating with local schools to share knowledge and introduce research challenges.
+This can be achieved through participation at science fairs, in external outreach schemes such as CoachBright or the Brilliant Club, collaborating with local schools to share knowledge and introduce research challenges, or through social media.

 The Researcher Development Programme (RDP) is run by the university to provide PhD students, and other early career researchers, with personal and professional development opportunities to enhance your research and employability, in academia or beyond.